 Delhi is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Delhi is a town of service providers, professionals, and sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Delhi who work in food service (11.59%), office and administrative support (10.80%), and sales jobs (10.41%).
+Overall, Delhi is a town of service providers, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in Delhi who work in healthcare suport services (17.10%), office and administrative support (13.92%), and maintenance occupations (7.72%).

 Being a small town, Delhi does not have a public transit system used by locals to get to and from work.

-The per capita income in Delhi in 2010 was $18,990, which is middle income relative to Louisiana, and lower middle income relative to the rest of the US.
-This equates to an annual income of $75,960 for a family of four.
+The per capita income in Delhi in 2010 was $18,942, which is lower middle income relative to Louisiana, and low income relative to the rest of the US.
+This equates to an annual income of $75,768 for a family of four.
 However, Delhi contains both very wealthy and poor people as well.

 Delhi is an extremely ethnically-diverse town.
 The people who call Delhi home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Delhi residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Delhi include Irish, German, Scots-Irish, and Acadian/Cajun.
+Important ancestries of people in Delhi include Irish, German, English, French, and Scots-Irish.

 The most common language spoken in Delhi is English.
 Other important languages spoken here include Spanish and French.